qmk/qmk_firmware/keyboards/evyd13/nt750/readme.md

 ## Flashing

-In place of the DIP switches on the original PCB there is a small button.
+In place of the DIP switches there is a small button.
 Press that to jump to the bootloader.

 Make example for this keyboard (after setting up your build environment):